manageorge/TOB-y-/README.md

 - /drop: player drops from the tournament
 - /drop_other: (TO) drop user from tournament
 - /register_other: (TO) register user for tournament
+- /feedback: send feedback message to public testing server
+- /migrate: (TO) move tournament from current channel to another

 Only available in testing servers:

 - /setup_swaps: (TO) set default swap settings for the channel (limited to testing and one server due to manual backend processes - this may become publicly available eventually)
-- /swaps: queue swaps for the round (see note to /setup_swaps above)
+- /swaps: submit swaps for the round (see note to /setup_swaps above)
 - /autofill: (TESTING) autofills tournament to set number of players
 - /autoreport: (TESTING) matches opponent's match report or generates random match reports for all unreported players